(CLICK ABOVE FOR ENLARGEMENT – – A clever and funny, sarcastic poster of a typical “UFO Conference” created by UFO culture satirist, Claude Falkstrom)

 Conference promoters sell booths to many vendors (the vast majority of the vendors are propagators of the so-called New Age movement and are vendors of New Age books and trinkets such as crystals, miniature pyramids, fortune telling paraphernalia, New Age DVDs, ad nausem).

-Conference speakers, in turn, get their own booths in order to sell their books (by and large dubiously “substantiated” UFO books), DVDs, etc. etc. ad nausem).
+Conference speakers (not only UFO “experts” but also some self-claimed “abductees” and “experiencers”), in turn, get their own booths in order to sell their books (by and large dubiously “substantiated” UFO books), DVDs, etc. etc. ad nausem).

 It’s basically all about selling and selling.